luolinae86/dynamic_table/README.md

 # DynamicTable
-DynamicTable create model table default by Date.today

-Suppose:
-- Rails  model is Log
-- Date.today = "Tue, 11 Jul 2017"

-Log.create_table  will create table "logs_170711"

-Log.create_table(Date.today - 1.days) will create table "logs_170710"
+Use DynamicTable class method **create_table** to create table dynamically with dynamic class name，and use class method **get_dynamic_class** to get class name to perform model operations

 ## Installation